What Movie Will Win Best Picture at the 2021 Oscars?

 Our Prediction: Nomadland

-While Minari has a lot of buzz going into the final weeks, and The Trial of the Chicago 7 has a lot of fans in the Academy, I'd consider it genuine surprise if Chloé Zhao's Nomadland doesn't win.
+While Minari had a lot of buzz going into the final stretch, and The Trial of the Chicago 7 seems to appeal to the more traditional Oscar voter, I'd consider it a genuine surprise if Chloé Zhao's Nomadland doesn't win.

 Release date: June 12, 2020